Nutrition 101: Vitamin E | Names | Food List

 Vitamin E is the collective name for a group of compounds with specific antioxidant properties.
-Vitamin E, also known as tocopherol and alpha-tocopherol, is a fat-soluble vitamin, which means that extra amounts you consume are stored in your liver.
+It is a fat-soluble vitamin, which means that extra amounts you consume are stored in your liver.

 The Dietary Reference Intakes (DRI) for Vitamin E are shown below: